Last Updated on 8th March 2021 by Sophie Nadeau

 For those who are searching for the best of ecclesiastical history in Bourgogne as well as some of the best Burgundy architecture, there is perhaps nowhere quite as picturesque as the tiny town of Vézelay.
 Identifiable by its hilltop fortified appearance, the 11th-century built Romanesque Basilica of St Magdalene, as well as the town itself as both listed as UNESCO world heritage sites.

-Situated just an hour south of Paris on the train, Sens may not have the draw of the Hospitals of Beaune, nor does it have the culinary scene of Dijon, or the world-famous wines of Nuits-Saint-Georges.
+Situated just an hour south of Paris on the train, and one of the most Northern located towns in Burgundy, Sens may not have the draw of the Hospitals of Beaune, nor does it have the culinary scene of Dijon, or the world-famous wines of Nuits-Saint-Georges.
 And yet, the traditional streets and laid back nature of the town belies its fascinating history.

 After all, it was here during the Middle Ages, it was here in this little-known town where Thomas à Becket chose to seek refuge.
 Other highlights of this tiny town include a breathtakingly beautiful cathedral (where the Becket stained glass window is clearly on view) and the covered market hall directly opposite the Cathedral.